 Measures to mitigate risks from ibuprofen, other painkillers adequate: HSA

-In Singapore, low-dosage ibuprofen was reclassified as a general sale list drug last year, meaning that it can be obtained freely from any retailer without a prescription.
+In Singapore, low-dosage ibuprofen was reclassified as a general sale list drug last year, which means that it can be obtained freely from any retailer without a prescription.

 - Posted 21 Mar 2017 19:35

-SINGAPORE: Singapore's existing measures to mitigate the cardiovascular risk associated with painkillers are adequate, the Health Science Authority (HSA) said on Tuesday (Mar 21).
+SINGAPORE: Singapore's existing measures to mitigate the cardiovascular risk associated with painkillers are adequate, the Health Sciences Authority (HSA) said on Tuesday (Mar 21).

 The regulator was responding to Channel NewsAsia's queries in light of a study that linked popular painkillers with a significantly increased risk of cardiac arrest.

-In Singapore, low-dosage ibuprofen (200mg) was reclassified from pharmacy-only to general sale list (GSL) in 2016, meaning that it can be obtained freely from any retailer without a prescription.
+In Singapore, low-dosage ibuprofen (200mg) was reclassified from pharmacy-only to general sale list (GSL) in 2016, which means that it can be obtained freely from any retailer without a prescription.

 HSA said it assessed that the low dosage of the drug could be used for self-medication by the public for the short-term relief of pain and fever.
 Factors such as the history of use, safety of the medicine and dosage were taken into consideration, it added.